buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcTrapeziumProfileDef.md

 > HISTORY  New entity in IFC1.5.
 The use definition has changed in IFC2x.

+> IFC4.3.0.0 DEPRECATION This entity is deprecated.
+Use IfcArbitraryClosedProfileDef instead to define the trapezium by means of an explicit outer boundary.

 Figure 1 illustrates parameters of the trapezium profile definition.

 ![trapezium profile](../../../../figures/ifctrapeziumprofiledef-layout1.gif)